ajs-xmr/monerokon-vitepress/policies/sponsorship_policy.md

 ## Sponsor Expulsion

 At anytime, if facts or circumstances call in to question the reliability, integrity of a sponsor, or through acts/omissions violate the Monero Konferenco Guiding Principles, the sponsor may be expelled by majority vote of regularly attending community meeting partipants and known Monero contributors.
 Any monetary or in-kind products/services contributions shall be returned to the sponsor and all references to said sponsor expunged from Monero Konferenco website and marketing materials.

+## Sponsor Endorsement

+T.E.
+(MoneroKon organizing team) does not endorse, support, or condone the actions, beliefs, or affiliations of its sponsors.
+T.E. does not assume any liability for their actions, statements, or conduct.
+If you have any concerns about our sponsorship policies, please contact us at [sponsors@monerokon.org](mailto:sponsors@monerokon.org).